KeithMcLoughlin/TempleOfThoth/README.md

 # TempleOfThoth
-Final year project - 3D game that analysis user behavior and uses machine learning to procedural generate a challenging environment
+Final year project - 3D game that analyses user behavior and uses machine learning to procedural generate a challenging environment